-Spaetzle Tyrolian style is a German specialty from Tyrolia or “Tirol" in German which is actually in Austria.
+Find out how to make Spaetzle Tyrolian style – a German specialty from Tyrolia or “Tirol” which is actually an Austrian region.
 Spaetzle are very popular throughout the South of Germany, Austria and also in the North of Switzerland where they call them “Knoepfli”.
 You can make the Spaetzle from scratch or buy them ready made.
 To make them from scratch it takes some time though but the taste is not comparable to the ones from the shelf.
 Happy Cooking!

 1/2 tsp salt

 grated cheese such as Gruyere, Cheddar or Swiss Cheese

 This German Box Contains German Spätzle!
 Of course!

 – Place flour in a bowl and form a mold in the middle.
 Add eggs, 3 tbsp water and salt into the mold.

 – With a wooden spoon mix everything starting from the middle.
 Should the dough be too firm add some water.